ehsantaati/h2s_demand_forecast/README.md

    ```
    The training process includes:
    - Data preprocessing and validation
+   - Automatic calculation of initial, horizon and period for Prophet based on teh input data
    - Hyperparameter tuning via cross-validation
    - Model training and evaluation
    - Saving model and metrics